Registered dietitian and leading child nutritionist Frankie Phillips tell us how to recognise the signs that your baby is ready to start weaning.

 The importance of starting solids

 The World Health Organisation recommends that babies should be exclusively breastfed for the first six months to achieve optimal growth, development and health.
-The UK Department of Health and NHS Choices advise ‘around six months’ as the time to start ‘complementary feeding’, taking into account individual developmental stages, rather than a blanket recommendation.
+The UK Department of Health and Social Care and NHS Choices advise ‘around six months’ as the time to start ‘complementary feeding’, taking into account individual developmental stages, rather than a blanket recommendation.
 Complementary feeding is a useful term as it suggests that weaning isn’t just replacing baby’s milk feeds but complementing it as they master the skill of eating solid foods.

 Weaning before six months